πŸŽ“ Advanced Statistics

 For Business Analysts

 If you work in Excel, use QUARTILE.INC (which is Type 7).
-Avoid the legacy QUARTILE function if possible, though it is identical to `.INC`.
+Avoid the legacy QUARTILE function if possible.

 Confused?
 Let us check for you.